Potatosynthesis/Synthetic_Genesis/README.md

 ## Change log

+- v1.1.1
+  - Made Escape Velocity more difficult by removing the second Shift text.

 - v1.1.0
   - Fixed Into Orbit and Escape Velocity which could be cheesed easily.
   - Made the true ending level's mapid empty.
 (Same as base game's true ending level.)